 As a faith community, we bring forward bread and wine, gifts from God that we now return back to Him.
 The priest (acting in persona Christi, or in the person of Christ) takes these gifts and prays over them the words that Jesus prayed at the Last Supper.
 We believe that these gifts – what appears to still be bread and wine – have changed in substance, and are now the Body and Blood of Christ.

 First Eucharist is celebrated at St. Francis Xavier annually with our young people in the second grade after completion of the necessary requirements in our Religious Education program.
 Likewise, First Eucharist is celebrated at the Easter Vigil with those from our Rite of Christian Initiation for Adults process.
-For information about First Eucharist for children, contact Darlene Fowler, and for the RCIA process, contact Margee Joseph (502-538-4933).
+For information about First Eucharist for children, contact Darlene Fowler, and for the RCIA process, contact Paula Silliman (502-538-4933).